Trial expected to begin for ex-Trump adviser Steve Bannon

 Bannon is charged in Washington’s federal court with defying a subpoena from the Jan.
 6 committee that sought his records and testimony.
 He was indicted in November on two counts of criminal contempt of Congress, one month after the Justice Department received a congressional referral.
 Each count carries a minimum of 30 days of jail and as long as a year behind bars.

 Bannon, 68, had been one of the most prominent of the Trump-allied holdouts in refusing to testify before the committee.
-He has argued that his testimony is protected by Trump’s claim of executive privilege.
+He has argued that his testimony is protected by Trump’s claim of executive privilege, which allows presidents to withhold confidential information from the courts and the executive branch.

-Trump has repeatedly asserted executive privilege — even as a former president — to try to block witness testimony and the release of White House documents.
-The Supreme Court in January ruled against Trump’s efforts to stop the National Archives from cooperating with the committee after a lower court judge noted, in part, “Presidents are not kings.”
+Trump has repeatedly asserted executive privilege — even though he's a former president — to try to block witness testimony and the release of White House documents.
+The Supreme Court in January ruled against Trump’s efforts to stop the National Archives from cooperating with the committee after a lower court judge — Ketanji Brown Jackson, now on the Supreme Court — noted, in part, “Presidents are not kings.”

 The committee has also noted that Trump fired Bannon from the White House in 2017 and Bannon was thus a private citizen when he was consulting with the then-president in the run-up to the riot.